 - Utility bills (gas / electricity)

 To claim for the rental costs of temporary accommodation, we recommend that you keep a copy of your full rental agreement which must contain the following documentation:

 - Full name and signature of Landlord/Supplier

-If the rental costs are being distributed between others, or you have other names on your rental agreement, you are only able to claim for the costs you personally incur, not the full amount.
-If you are claiming rent as a tax-reducing expense, you are unable to claim for any other accommodation expenses unless it is in direct relation to your working role.
+If the rental costs are being distributed between several people, or you have other names on your rental agreement, you are only able to claim for the costs you personally incur and not the full amount.
+If you are claiming rent as a tax-reducing expense, you are unable to claim for any other accommodation expenses, unless it is in direct relation to your working role.

 You are able to claim up to £100 in Greater London and £85 elsewhere when staying in a hotel or bed and breakfast.
 A copy of the receipt should be kept for your records (ideally a VAT receipt).